Positivity in Amplitudes and Quantum Entanglement: Introduction

-Meanwhile, entanglement is the quintessentially novel property of quantum mechanics~\cite{Einstein:1935rr,Bell:1964kc}.
-Historically, it was experimentally verified in classic laboratory demonstrations of violations of Bell's inequality~\cite{Bell:1964kc,CHSH_1969}.
-Excitingly, the highest-energy probes of entanglement can now be implemented in colliders, such as measurements of spin entanglement in top quark systems recently observed by the ATLAS Collaboration at the LHC~\cite{ATLAS:2023fsd} as proposed in Ref.~\cite{Afik:2020onf}; see also Refs.~\cite{Barr:2021zcp,Severi:2021cnj,Aguilar-Saavedra:2022uye,Ashby-Pickering:2022umy}.
-These measurements open novel directions in constraining possible new physics using quantum information~\cite{Aoude:2022imd,Fabbrichesi:2022ovb,Severi:2022qjy}.
+Meanwhile, entanglement is the quintessential feature of quantum mechanics~\cite{Einstein:1935rr,Bell:1964kc}.
+Experimentally verified in classic demonstrations of Bell's inequality violations~\cite{Bell:1964kc,CHSH_1969}, the highest-energy probes of entanglement can now be implemented in colliders, such as measurements of spin entanglement in top quark systems recently observed by the ATLAS Collaboration at the LHC~\cite{ATLAS:2023fsd} as proposed in \cite{Afik:2020onf}; see also Refs.~\cite{Barr:2021zcp,Severi:2021cnj,Aguilar-Saavedra:2022uye,Ashby-Pickering:2022umy,Sinha:2022crx,Aoude:2022imd,Fabbrichesi:2022ovb,Severi:2022qjy}.

-Quantum information theory also provides many positivity bounds on physics of an a priori different sort than dispersion relations.
-These bounds take the form of inequalities on quantum entanglement, that is, the von~Neumann entropy $S(\hat \rho) = -{\rm Tr}[\hat \rho\log \hat \rho]$ for a density matrix $\hat{\rho}$.
-Various such bounds can be derived from quantum mechanics alone as consequences of linear algebra, including monogamy of entanglement, subadditivity, strong subadditivity, the Araki-Lieb inequality, etc.~\cite{nielsen00}.
-By considering other quantum information theoretic measures, such as relative entropy, yet more relations can be found~\cite{Lindblad}.
-In addition, entanglement entropy for states of conformal field theories with holographic spacetime duals are subject to additional bounds, such as monogamy of mutual information~\cite{Hayden:2011ag} or reflected entropy inequalities~\cite{Dutta:2019gen,Bao:2021vyq}, which can be proved geometrically via the AdS/CFT correspondence.
+Quantum information theory also provides many positivity bounds on physics of an a priori different sort than dispersion relations, taking the form of inequalities on the von~Neumann entropy $S(\hat \rho) = -{\rm Tr}[\hat \rho\log \hat \rho]$ for a density matrix $\hat{\rho}$, including monogamy of entanglement, strong subadditivity, etc.~\cite{nielsen00}.
+By considering other quantum information theoretic measures, such as relative entropy, yet more relations can be found~\cite{Lindblad}; see also ~\cite{Hayden:2011ag,Dutta:2019gen,Bao:2021vyq} for further bounds derived in holographic contexts.
 Underpinning all of these results is the basic requirement of positivity of entanglement entropy, $S(\hat \rho)\geq 0$.